krilen/container_k8s/openshift.md

 ---

-## CREATE CONTAINERS and KUBERNETES PODS
+## CREATE LINUX CONTAINERS and KUBERNETES PODS

 ### Running containers in Pods